xDaryamo/puccini/clout/README.md

 -----------------

 Clout is essentially a big, unopinionated, implementation-specific dump of vertexes and the edges between them with un-typed, non-validated properties.
-Rule #1 of Clout is that everything and the kitchen sink should be in one Clout file.
-Really, anything goes: specifications, configurations, metadata, annotations, source code, documentation, and even text-encoded binaries.
-(The only exception might be that you might want to store security certificates and keys elsewhere.)

 In itself Clout is an unremarkable format.
 Think of it as a way to gather various deployment specifications for disparate technologies in one place while allowing for the *relationships* (edges) between entities to be specified and annotated.
 That's the topology.

 Clout is not supposed to be human-readable or human-manageable.
 The idea is to use tools (Clout frontends and processors) to deal with its complexity.
-We have some great ones for you here.
 For example, with Puccini you can use just a little bit of TOSCA to generate a single big Clout file that describes a complex Kubernetes service mesh.

-If Clout's file size is an issue, it's good to know that Clout is usually eminently compressible, comprising just text with quite a lot of repetition.
+Rule #1 of Clout is that everything and the kitchen sink should be in one Clout file.
+Really, anything
+goes: specifications, configurations, metadata, annotations, source code, documentation, and even text-encoded binaries.
+(The only exception might be that security certificates and keys are best stored in a separate vault.)

 Storage